martyvona/ArduMon/README.md

 upload-stm32-swd.sh STMicroelectronics:stm32:Nucleo_32 NUCLEO_G431KB
 ```

 SWD mode can also be used on boards like the BlackPill, but does require a separate hardware dongle like like [ST-LINK V2](https://www.amazon.com/dp/B07SQV6VLZ) or [ST-LINK V3](https://www.dalbert.net/stlink-v3-minie).
-Be aware that you may want to check if the firmware on the dongle needs to be upgraded first with [this tool](https://www.st.com/en/development-tools/stsw-link007.html).
+You may want to check if the firmware on the dongle needs to be upgraded first with [this tool](https://www.st.com/en/development-tools/stsw-link007.html).

 ## Connecting